ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 ## Decision

 In order to avoid issues related to whitespaces, we should strip whitespaces between HTML tags by default and only add them when needed.

-The Twig template is considered valid when the output it produces doesn't contain any whitespace between 2 HTML tags or between an HTML tag and its text content, unless the whitespace is explicitly required.
+The Twig template is considered valid when the output it produces doesn't contain any whitespace:

+- between 2 HTML tags ;
+- between an HTML tag and its text content ;

+unless the whitespace is explicitly required.

 ## Context